Evolution Petroleum (EPM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the oil and gas company had gained 5.62% in the past month.
-In that same time, the Oils-Energy sector gained 1.58%, while the S&P 500 lost 3.13%.
+Coming into today, shares of the oil and gas company had lost 7.71% in the past month.
+In that same time, the Oils-Energy sector gained 1.95%, while the S&P 500 lost 3.08%.

-Evolution Petroleum will be looking to display strength as it nears its next earnings release.
+Evolution Petroleum will be looking to display strength as it nears its next earnings release, which is expected to be September 12, 2023.
 In that report, analysts expect Evolution Petroleum to post earnings of $0.06 per share.
 This would mark a year-over-year decline of 86.36%.
-Meanwhile, our latest consensus estimate is calling for revenue of $21.65 million, down 48.49% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $21.65 million, down 48.49% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Evolution Petroleum.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Evolution Petroleum currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Evolution Petroleum is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note Evolution Petroleum's current valuation metrics, including its Forward P/E ratio of 8.7.
-For comparison, its industry has an average Forward P/E of 9.57, which means Evolution Petroleum is trading at a discount to the group.
+Investors should also note Evolution Petroleum's current valuation metrics, including its Forward P/E ratio of 7.98.
+Its industry sports an average Forward P/E of 9.54, so we one might conclude that Evolution Petroleum is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report